 So much of our life is spent running around in ever-decreasing circles, trying to make deadlines, meet up with everyone, clean the house, nurture our kids, keep our relationship flowing smoothly with our partner, spend time with our mother/parents, take care of ourselves……… put simply, we try to do it all!

 The question is – are you doing too much?

 And if you think you are not, have you everything in place, so that it is all easy to do?

 Are you the type of person who goes to lunch with someone you actually do not like?
-Smile sweetly at, and walk away afterwards wondering why you let them have an hour of your time?
+Smile sweetly at, and walk away afterward wondering why you let them have an hour of your life?

 When someone asks you how you are – do you answer;

 “ I am so stressed, I have so much to do, I am so exhausted………..”